 As you realize, this Sierra Designs Frontcountry Bed 35 Degree Duo is a really nice item with some innovative details.
 But this is not surprising for this brand that has been around since 1965 with many completely new designs.
 So this is a reliable brand and you have a quality item here, I can fully recommend it.
 Note that they also have the Queen size version of this bag and a Single version as well.

-But if you need to see more, please check my page with sleeping bags.
-In particular, see my list with double-size bags.
 Please use the comment box below in the case of questions and comments.
 Have a nice day and great camping if you are planning to go somewhere, I am just in the process of packing for a trip to Slovenian Alps.